JustTanwa/netsuite-web-services-exam/suitetalk-soap-web-services/2_record_and_sublist_interaction.md

 ## Sublist

 Sublist are the table or list you see on standard (or custom) records, for example item sublist on Sales Order.
+You will need to understand how to interact with these when creating and updating records that supports sublists.

 Record element (XML element) that ends with  **List** is a hint that it is a sublist, with the exception for `customFieldList` which is a list of custom fields.